Graduate Student Scholarship & Fellowship Eligibility

 - Enrolled at the WSU Pullman, Spokane, Tri-Cities, or Vancouver campuses

-- Current graduate students must be enrolled in and incoming students must be admitted to a master’s or doctoral degree program offered by CAS.
+- Enrolled in a master’s or doctoral degree program offered by CAS.
 Students enrolled in an interdisciplinary graduate degree program are eligible as long as one degree program is offered by CAS and they are advised by a CAS advisor.

 - For department or school scholarships, students must be enrolled in a graduate degree program offered by that department or school

 - Need-based scholarships and fellowships require a completed FAFSA/WASFA application for consideration